Table of contents

 Embedded lending is the next fintech surge

 We’ve just seen examples and the benefits of embedded finance overall.
-And while BNPL and insurance are already widespread, we’re betting on lending to be the next big mover.
+And while BNPL and insurance are already widespread, we’re betting on embedded credit to be the next big mover.

 Per McKinsey, embedded lending will account for up to 25% of all retail and SMB lending by 2030.
 It’s currently around 5%.
 This shows the huge potential and incredible opportunity for banks, fintechs, and even non-financial institutions to embrace this new technology.